-- 1. Student is ill. - 2.
-Medical, dental or vision appointments which cannot be made other than during school time. - 3.
+- 1. Student is ill and a doctor's note is provided to the school office. - 2.
+Medical, dental or vision appointments which cannot be made other than during school time and a doctor's note is provided to the school office. - 3.
 Death or serious illness in the immediate family or household. - 4.
 Other reasons which can be justified from an educational standpoint.